'Post-weird': How Chinese architecture evolved in the Xi Jinping era

 There are other, lesser-seen ways in which a shift in official attitudes may be transforming China's skylines.

-Nanjing University's Lu said that foreign architects no longer have an guaranteed advantage in design competitions, often used to select major landmarks.
+Nanjing University's Lu said that foreign architects no longer have a guaranteed advantage in design competitions, which are often used to select major landmarks.
 Smaller cities may still hold reverence for Western designs, he admitted, but in places like Beijing, Shanghai, Guangzhou or Shenzhen, local architects now have a "fairer chance."

 KPF's Li, meanwhile, points to recent changes in how cities are designed at a macro level.
 "I think what Mr. Xi is doing an amazing job at is getting the planning side to re-look at what is a livable city -- a better urban planning policy that will reduce pollution, traffic and look at satellite cities," he said, adding that China is looking to develop "models more akin to northern European cities (with) livable, walkable, cyclable qualities."